FAQs For Horse Coverages

 4. How much can I insure my horse for?

-If your horse is not a recent purchase but has been in training or competing, then your horse's fair market value may have increased.
-A higher value can be requested pending underwriting approval; please see question #23 for more information.
+If your horse is not a recent purchase but has been in training or competing, that information can be considered to increase the insured value.
+Please see question #23 for more information.

 top